webdetails/cbf2/README.md

 ## Taking it further

 This is, first and foremost, a developer's tool and methodology.
-I'll make no considerations or recommendations in regards to using this containers in a production environment or not because I have simply no idea how that works as we're mostly agnostic ro those methods.
+I'll make no considerations or recommendations in regards to using these containers in a production environment or not because I have simply no idea how that works as we're mostly agnostic on those methods.

 Pentaho's stance is clearly explained [here](https://support.pentaho.com/hc/en-us/articles/208047856):